globocom/nginx-module-vts/README.md

 * serverZones
  * requestCounter
    * The total number of client requests received from clients.
+ * avgRequestTimeMsec
+   * The average of the last 10,000 request processing times.
  * inBytes
    * The total number of bytes received from clients.
  * outBytes